MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-09-share-mobile-apps-with-watson-contenthub-an-appcenter-demo.md

 [API documentation](https://developer.ibm.com/api/view/id-618) > Documentation > Delivery search

-If you have questions about Watson Content Hub APIs, do not hesitate to check with the [community](https://developer.ibm.com/answers/topics/watsoncontenthub/) in the Watson Content Hub forum at.
+If you have questions about Watson Content Hub APIs, please check with the [community](https://developer.ibm.com/answers/topics/watsoncontenthub/) in the Watson Content Hub forum.